orbbec/OrbbecSDK-dev/docs/tutorial/Installation_and_Development_Guide.md

 - If the camera needs an independent power supply, plug it in first, and then connect the camera to the host computer with a usb cable.

-- Enter the bin directory of the orbbecsdk unzipper directory, open the terminal (power shell for windows), and run the example
+- Enter the bin directory of the Orbbec SDK unzipped directory, open the terminal (power shell for windows), and run the example

 ```shell
 cd bin